Compare Ireland's Best Reward Credit Cards

 The credit cards with the lowest typical APR (Annual Percentage Rate) are shown first

 They’re credit cards that offer rewards or extra perks for spending on your card.
-Some reward cards are free, but with others, you’ll have to pay a fee.
+Some reward cards are free, but you’ll have to pay a fee for others.

 The types of rewards you could get include:

 - Free flights

 Cashback reward cards give you back a percentage of what you spend on your card.

 For example, if you choose a card with 1% cashback and spend €10,000 you would get €100 paid back to your account.
 This may be credited to your card monthly or yearly

 Most card providers will pay cashback on shopping and entertainment spending, but not travel costs, gambling or household bills.

 Is there a limit on cashback earnings?